-I have to tell you that I DO NOT LIKE TABASCO, but after making this recipe I thought it needed a bit more spice…it was lacking a “kick!”
+I have to tell you that I do not like tabasco.
+At all.
+Even the smell.
+But after making this recipe I thought it needed a bit more spice…it was lacking a “kick!”
 My hubby tricked me!
 He told me he added “salt, pepper and red pepper” and it was EXCELLENT!
 He added TABASCO!
 With all the other wonderful flavors, the tabasco doesn’t taste like tabasco, it takes like a little extra spice.
-So, I’m adding to the end of this recipe that you should “salt, pepper, red pepper or tabasco to taste” because I think it needs some extra spice, but everyone is different with what they like.
+I added tabasco to the end of this recipe so that you should “salt, pepper, red pepper or tabasco to taste” because I think it needs some extra spice, but everyone is different with what they like.

 - 1 1/4 lbs chopped cooked boneless, skinless chicken breast (2-3 large breasts)